 What Does the U.S. Export?:

-Another third is industrial supplies and equipment ($501 billion).
-The largest sub-categories are fuel oil ($60 billion), petroleum products ($57 billion) and chemicals ($35 billion).
-Industrial supplies also includes plastics, gold and steel.
+Another third of goods exports is industrial supplies and equipment ($508 billion).
+The largest sub-categories are chemicals ($65 billion), fuel oil ($64 billion), petroleum products ($61 billion), plastic ($36 billion), and non-monetary gold ($33 billion).

-The fourth largest category is consumer goods ($182 billion).
-This includes pharmaceuticals ($48 billion), cell phones ($22 billion) and gem diamonds ($18 billion).
+Only 12% of goods exports are consumer goods ($189 billion).
+This includes pharmaceuticals ($48 billion), cell phones ($24 billion) and gem diamonds ($21 billion).

-The smallest category ($133 billion) is foods, feeds and beverages.
-This includes soybeans ($26 billion), meat/poultry ($18 billion) and corn ($10 billion).
+Just 9% of goods exported are foods, feeds and beverages ($136 billion).
+The big three are soybeans ($23 billion), meat/poultry ($19 billion) and wheat ($11 billion).
 (Source: U.S. Census, Exhibit 7.
-Exports by End-Use Category, 2012)
+Exports by End-Use Category, 2013)

-What Does the U.S. Import?:
+What Does the U.S. Import?

 The U.S. imports more than it exports.
-This creates a trade deficit of $540 billion.
+This creates a trade deficit of $471 billion.
 Even though America exports billions in oil, consumer goods and automotive products, it imports even more.
-For more on the economic impact of this, see U.S. Trade Deficit.(Article updated July 23, 2013)
+For more on the economic impact of this, see U.S. Trade Deficit.
+Article updated April 21, 2014